auraphp/Aura.Auth/README.md

 $login_service = $auth_factory->newLoginService(...);

 try {

     $login_service->login($auth, array(
         'username' => $_POST['username'],
         'password' => $_POST['password'],
     );
     echo "You are now logged into a new session.";

 } catch (\Aura\Auth\Exception\UsernameMissing $e) {

     $log->notice("The 'username' field is missing or empty.");
     throw new InvalidLoginException();

 } catch (\Aura\Auth\Exception\PasswordMissing $e) {

     $log->notice("The 'password' field is missing or empty.");
     throw new InvalidLoginException();

 } catch (\Aura\Auth\Exception\UsernameNotFound $e) {

     $log->warning("The username you entered was not found.");
     throw new InvalidLoginException();

 } catch (\Aura\Auth\Exception\MultipleMatches $e) {

     $log->warning("There is more than one account with that username.");
     throw new InvalidLoginException();

 } catch (\Aura\Auth\Exception\PasswordIncorrect $e) {

     $log->notice("The password you entered was incorrect.");
     throw new InvalidLoginException();

 } catch (\Aura\Auth\Exception\ConnectionFailed $e) {

     $log->notice("Cound not connect to IMAP or LDAP server.");
     $log->info("This could be because the username or password was wrong,");
     $log->info("or because the the connect operation itself failed in some way. ");
     $log->info($e->getMessage());
     throw new InvalidLoginException();

 } catch (\Aura\Auth\Exception\BindFailed $e) {

     $log->notice("Cound not bind to LDAP server.");
     $log->info("This could be because the username or password was wrong,");
-    $log->info("or because the the bind operations itself failed in some way. ");
+    $log->info("or because the the bind operation itself failed in some way. ");
     $log->info($e->getMessage());
     throw new InvalidLoginException();

 } catch (InvalidLoginException $e) {

     echo "Invalid login details.
-Please try again";
+Please try again.";

 }
 ?>
 ```